Legal Guidance For Simple and Complex Spousal Support & Alimony Cases in Houston, TX

-Texas family courts assume that alimony or spousal maintenance is not needed.
-However, if a party can demonstrate that they are making an effort to earn an income or to learn a new skill, the court might grant support.
+Texas family courts assume that alimony or spousal support is not needed.
+However, if a party can demonstrate that they are making an effort to earn an income or to learn a new skill, the court might grant alimony or spousal support.

-The court may order maintenance for either spouse only if the spouse seeking maintenance will lack sufficient property, including the spouse's separate property, on dissolution of the marriage to provide for the spouse's minimum reasonable needs and:
+The court may order spousal support or alimony for either party only if the spouse seeking support will lack sufficient property, including the spouse's separate property, upon divorce to provide for the spouse's minimum reasonable needs and:

 (A) within two years before the date on which a suit for dissolution of the marriage is filed; or